It happens. Sometimes it is nothing big, other times it could be dangerous. Some causes are:

 Set the SAG and rebound on you air shock/fork.

 SAG is the amount of travel on your fork or shock from your static body weight and the bike.
 Shocks are designed to operate best in the middle third of their travel.
 Essentially, your goal is to have the bike in the middle third 80% of the time.
 Secondarily, SAG should be set so you don’t bottom out on hard hits or big G-outs.
 Some shocks/forks do have the option to insert small tokens or bumpers to cushion the last 10% of travel, allowing you to have a softer SAG setting, but still prevent bottoming out.
-As a guideline, cross-country and fast flowing trail terrain, target around 25% SAG, to ride a little higher in the strike and maintain a firm feel (bikes with about 100mm of travel).
+As a guideline, cross-country and fast flowing trail terrain, target around 15%-25% SAG, to ride a little higher in the stroke and maintain a firm feel (bikes with about 100mm of travel).
 For all-mountain and steeper more challenging terrain, target around 30% SAG, to keep the ride in the middle third (bikes with about 140mm of travel).
 For downhill and fast technical terrain, target around 33% SAG, to ensure you take advantage of the full travel available (bikes over 150mm of travel).
 Your riding preference will also determine your personalized SAG setting.
 Some like less SAG for a firmer ride, while others prefer a plush ride.
 Experiment to get to your preference.
 After every change you make, be sure to cycle the shock or fork at least 30 times to ensure equalization of air pressure.

 To set your rear shock, adjust the initial air pressure according to your weight and the manufacturers recommendations.
 Open the compression adjuster all the way (soft).
 Using a helper, carefully get on the bike, sit in a neutral position, reset the O-ring and observe how far down you compress the shock.
 Dismount easy and verify you are between 25% and 33%.
 Add or let air out depending on your goal.
 Check your setting after every ride to verify that you still are in range.
 Look at the O-ring or dirt line to see if you are using your range as expected and not bottoming out.